JPortilloHub/miningAgent/README.md

 Patient.csv and Patient.xlsx contain the list of 50 different policyholders

-Medical Policy.doc contains the policy which the agent will be based on to make decisions
+Medical Policy.docx contains the policy which the agent will be based on to make decisions